Rupert Lowe

-Rupert James Graham Lowe (/ˈruːpət ˈləʊ/; born 31 October 1957) is a British politician who has served as Member of Parliament (MP) for Great Yarmouth since 2024.
-Elected for Reform UK, he now sits as an independent following the suspension of the party whip in March 2025.
+Rupert James Graham Lowe (born 31 October 1957) is a British politician who is the leader of the ethno-nationalist and far-right party Restore Britain and has been the member of Parliament (MP) for Great Yarmouth since 2024.
+Elected for Reform UK, he sat as an independent from March 2025 to March 2026 following the suspension of the party whip.
+Lowe founded the political organisation Restore Britain on 30 June 2025, and registered it as an official political party on 20 March 2026, becoming the party's sole MP on the same day.
 He was a member of the European Parliament (MEP) for the West Midlands from 2019 to 2020.
-He founded the political organisation Restore Britain, which has been described as right-wing or far-right, in June 2025 and currently serves as its leader.

-Before entering politics, Lowe worked in business and was the chairman of Southampton Football Club.
-He led the club from 1996 to 2006.
-Returning in 2008, his second tenure ended in 2009 when it entered administration.
+Before entering politics, Lowe worked in banking and business and was the chairman of Southampton F.C. from 1996 to 2006 and then from 2008 to 2009, when it entered administration.
 At the 2019 European Parliament election, Lowe was elected as an MEP for the West Midlands, representing the Brexit Party, which later became Reform UK.
-He held this role until the UK's withdrawal from the European Union (EU) in 2020.
+He held this role until the UK's withdrawal from the European Union in 2020.
 Lowe entered the House of Commons at the 2024 general election as MP for Great Yarmouth and was appointed Reform UK's Business and Agriculture Spokesman.
-In March 2025 he had the whip suspended due to legal accusations, days after criticising Reform UK leader Nigel Farage.
+In March 2025, he had the whip suspended due to legal accusations, days after criticising Reform UK leader Nigel Farage.

-Early life and career
+Early life and education

 Rupert James Graham Lowe was born on 31 October 1957 in Oxford.
+He was privately educated at the Dragon School and Radley College, and studied estate management at the University of Reading.

+Career

-He was educated at Radley College, an all-boys independent boarding school, and the University of Reading.
-He then worked in the City of London for companies such as Morgan Grenfell, Deutsche Bank and Barings Bank.
-He was also a board member of the London International Financial Futures Exchange.
+After graduating, Lowe started his career in the City of London for Morgan Grenfell, Deutsche Bank and Barings Bank.
+He was also a board member of the London International Financial Futures and Options Exchange.
 He founded Secure Retirements, a quoted care home provider, with Andrew Cowen, later the Southampton F.C. vice-chairman.

-Football career